 Combine flour, brown sugar, salt, and yeast in the bowl of a stand mixer fitted with a dough hook.

-Divide the dough into eight equal pieces.
-Use a kitchen scale if you want to be precise.
+Divide the dough into eight equal pieces, using a kitchen scale to be precise.

 Working in batches, boil the bagels 1 minute per side.
-Remove the bagels to a parchment or silicone mat lined sheet pan dusted lightly with cornmeal.
+Remove the boiled bagels to the sheet pan.